 The Colosseum, Roman Forum and Caesar’s Palace

-Rome was of course, built by the Romans!
-And the most recognisable relic that the Romans left us was the Roman Colosseum, a massive arena in central Rome, the largest amphitheathre in the world, and an absolute must when visiting Rome.
+Rome was, of course, built by the Romans!
+And the most recognisable relic that the Romans left us was the Roman Colosseum, a massive arena in central Rome, the largest amphitheatre in the world, and an absolute must when visiting Rome.

-Our tour was the recently launched VIP Caesar’s Palace tour with the Colosseum & Roman Forum.
-Our guide was an expert in Roman history, having studied and worked as an archaeologist in the Roman Forum itself, so he was more than equipped to give us a full run down of everything we needed to know.
+Our tour was this tour of the Colosseum & Roman Forum which included a visit to Caesar’s tomb.
+Our guide was an expert in Roman history, having studied and worked as an archaeologist in the Roman Forum itself, so he was more than equipped to give us a full rundown of everything we needed to know.

 Our tour started in the Colosseum, where our “skip the line” pass got us in quickly – more time seeing the sights and less time queuing is always a win in my book.
 From inside the Colosseum, our guide gave us a fascinating insight into the history of the Colosseum and it’s construction, with lots of detail on the downfall of Emperor Nero, on whose palace grounds the Colosseum stands.